understanding gibsons repair and restoration services

 Gibson and Client Communication

 Communication with the client is carried out throughout the repair process.
 Gibson understands the necessity of keeping the client updated and does so via email or phone.
-From the initial damage assessment to providing cost estimates, and eventual pick-up or delivery details, Gibson ensures frequent communication to keep you in the know.
+From the initial damage assessment to providing cost estimates and eventual pickup or delivery details, Gibson ensures frequent communication to keep you informed.

 Repair Timeline and Warranty

-Remember, these steps serve as a general outline for Gibson’s repair process for acoustic and electric guitars.
+Remember, these steps serve as a general outline for Gibson’s acoustic and electric guitar repair process.
 Given the unique nature of guitar damage and repair work, actual procedures may vary.
 Nevertheless, rest assured that Gibson constantly aims to provide excellent service to ensure your guitar performs its best.

 Prepping Your Guitar for Gibson Repair